Kiraadaves/AirBnB_clone_v2/README.md

-AirBnB Clone V2 Joint Project
+AirBnB Clone V2 Joint Projects and advance for individual